rtk-rs/gnss-rtk/README.md

 The `GNSS-RTK` library provides Position Velocity Time (PVT) solution solvers, with abstract and flexible interfaces that may apply to most navigation scenarios and applications.
-Whether the application is real-time or post-processing oriented does not matter.
+Whether they are real-time or post-processed does not matter.

-This library is thoroughly validated, including performance of the accuracy of the solutions validated for each release.
+This library is thoroughly validated, including the accuracy of the solutions are validated for each release.

 <div align="center">
     <p>
-        <br>PPP solver</br> in static application, surveying a professional geodetic marker
+        <br>Static CPP (Galileo, E1+E5b)</br>, surveying a professional geodetic marker
     </p>
     <a href=https://github.com/rtk-rs/rinex-cli/blob/main/plots/front-page/map.png>
         <img src=https://github.com/rtk-rs/rinex-cli/blob/main/plots/front-page/map.png alt="Plot">